Royal6969/dairy-farm-project/README.md

   Now we just need to connect the tables among them with foreign keys, but we will get it continuing the project development and throughout code all sections...

-  👨‍💻 Let's start coding the Backend !!
+  # 👨‍💻 Let's start coding the Backend !!

-  Let's start coding Cows section.
+  ## ① Cow Module 🐄

   In each field properties, set a (Name).
   Then, double click in a button for example, to go to code class.